bhavay1998/employees_mysql/README.md

 The resulting employees sample database is distributed and maintained by MySQL for educational and demonstration purposes.
 The database creation is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported License.
 To view a copy of this license, visit:
 - http://creativecommons.org/licenses/by-sa/3.0/ <br>
 or, send a letter to: Creative Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.

-### Disclaimer
-To the best of my knowledge, this data is fabricated, and it does not correspond to real people.
-Any similarity to existing people is purely coincidental.